Bachelor of Science (Dean's Scholar)(Honours)

 Why study science at RMIT?

-- RMIT’s applied science degrees give you the flexibility and freedom to shape your own path and a chance to explore a broad range of scientific disciplines at all levels of study.
+- RMIT’s applied science degrees give you the flexibility and freedom to shape your own path and explore a broad range of scientific disciplines.

 - Studying with leading researchers in state-of-the-art facilities means the skills you gain can take you anywhere in the world.

-- At RMIT you’ll go beyond the classroom and apply what you’ve learned to real-life problems.
-You’ll gain hands-on experience working in teams during field studies and excursions, locally and internationally.
+- You’ll go beyond the classroom and apply what you’ve learned to real-life problems, gaining hands-on experience working in teams during local and international field studies and excursions.

-You will have the opportunity to work on research projects and practical activities, often undertaken in collaboration with industry.
+You will have the opportunity to work on research projects and practical activities, often undertaken with industry.

 Mentored research placements in second year provide an opportunity for Dean’s Scholar students to experience research at the cutting edge under the mentorship of research-active academics in the School of Science.

-The third-year Science Project and fourth-year Science Honours Project will also provide you with the opportunity to develop independent research projects, which can involve an industry partner.
+Research projects and third and fourth year levels will also provide you with the opportunity to carry out independent research projects, which can involve an industry partner.

 Biology and Biotechnology courses run at both the City and Bundoora campuses.